 - Shop less often.
-Make it an intentional event.
-Don’t run by the store each day after work and pick up something for dinner.
+Make grocery shopping an intentional event.
+Don’t go to the store each day after work and pick up something for dinner.
 Saving money at the grocery store will involve meal planning and fewer trips to the store.

 - If possible, grocery shop without your children.

 - It’s not necessary to watch the ads for all the grocery stores in your town then shop at them all.
 Be practical – how much are you saving when you figure the price of gas and your time spent running around time.
-Your time is valuable too.
-Instead chose your favorite grocery store and read their ad for the week to see what is on sale.
+Your time has a cost as well.
+Instead chose your favorite grocery store and read their ad for the week to see what’s on sale.
 Create your meal plan for the week around their ad as much as possible.

 - Buy produce in season.
 Fruits and vegetables taste better when in season and since it’s more economical to grow and ship them to stores at their peak times, it’s cheaper for you too.

-- One exception I make to the “one store” rule is shopping at a good quality discount grocery store before heading to my regular store.
-These stores, like Aldi’s, usually have high-quality produce and dairy, along with paper products that you will find cheaper here than you would at your local grocery store, even when it is on sale.
+- One exception to the “one store” rule is shopping at a good quality discount grocery store before heading to my regular store.
+These stores, like Aldi’s, usually have high-quality produce and dairy, along with paper products you will find cheaper here than you would at your local grocery store, even when it’s on sale.

 - Using coupons isn’t all about clipping them from a newspaper anymore.
-Your local grocery store most likely has digital coupons you can add to your loyalty card while you are shopping.
-Amazon now digital coupons as well and when you are checking out, you click to apply the coupon.
+Your local grocery store most likely has digital coupons you can add to your loyalty card while you’re shopping.
+Amazon now has digital coupons as well and when you’re checking out, you click to apply the coupon.
 They aren’t available for all items but occasionally you’ll find them when checking out so watch out for them.

 - Pay in cash.
 I never use my ATM at the grocery store.
-Go with a budget in hand (literally, your cash) and use the calculator on your phone to keep track of how much you are spending.
+Go with a budget in hand (and your cash only) and use the calculator on your phone to keep track of how much you’re spending.

 Want more ideas for cutting back on your grocery bill?

 Check out Grocery University.
 It’s an audio course from Money Saving Mom that will teach you everything you need to know about making the most of your grocery budget.
-It’s designed for the seasoned shopper and for the newbie who never wants to clip coupons.
+It’s designed for both the seasoned shopper and for the newbie who doesn’t want to clip coupons.

 Cost Reduction Ideas for Entertainment